 Battle of Alberta: Arena Wars Pt.
 2, “Calgary Strikes Back”

-Edmonton, Alberta’s Capital City, has nearly completed their brand new arena.
+Edmonton, Alberta’s Capital City, has nearly completed its brand new arena.
 This epic addition to the city has already sent shockwaves through the world of sports-related construction, and even though the eventual cost will pass the $600 million mark, the project appears to be poised to benefit the local economy immensely, with billions of dollars in investment already beginning to pour in.

 So, when one rival makes a “power move” of such impact, what might be a fitting response?